lululxvi/deepxde/docs/demos/function/dataset.rst

 Problem setup
 -------------

-We will learn how to approximate a function from a dataset
+We will learn a function from a dataset.
+The dataset used to train the model is dataset.train and the dataset used to test the model is dataset.test.

 Implementation
 --------------

 A step by step description of how to implement this code is written below.

-First, install the backend support needed for deepXDE: Tensorflow and Pytorch, before installing deepXDE.
+First, install the backend support needed for DeepXDE: Tensorflow and Pytorch, before installing DeepXDE.
-Import the deepXDE Library used for this project as described below
+Import the DeepXDE Library used for this project as described below.

 .. code-block:: python

     import deepxde as dde

-The next step is to import the dataset needed for the model training
+The next step is to import the dataset needed for the model training.

 .. code-block:: python